Delphilante/delphicord/README.md

 # Delphicord
-A collection of files, written in Lua, to run Delphilante.
+A collection of files, written in Lua, to run Delphilante#9171.

 Will be updated someday.